 How we will get there?
-Voar 1 Vear 2 Vear 3 Priority One: Increase the diversity and number of active volunteers volunteering in NLAG, to support key services and enhance overall patient experience.
-Year 1 We will work collaboratively with local educational facilities to increase number of young people, 17 to 25 We will develop role descriptions for generic and specific roles We will make it easy to access volunteering and promote our commitment to equality and diversity throughout our processes We will attend recruitment events to engage with public We will provide staff awareness and engagement about volunteering and its benefits for patients and staff We will further explore opportunities with partners to increase opportunities for Year 2 We will actively promote volunteering via all media platforms, including social media and publicise the launch of the strategy Develop relationship with community teams to promote volunteering opportunities Develop a promotional video showcasing volunteer stories Year 3 We will develop a structure of volunteers who will support patient partners to develop in their roles We will continue to expand the number of younger volunteers, through collaborative working with local educational facilities Priority Two: To work with Departmental Managers to identify opportunities where volunteers can have the greatest impact We will provide opportunities for clinical and senior teams to feedback and evaluate volunteers roles We will work with patient experience team to identify areas which will benefit from focused support We will evidence and celebrate the impact volunteers have made to the experience of care across the Trust Continue to be proactive with NHS Futures engagement platform We will engage with divisions to promote volunteering and identify their requirements We will embed audit as part of our processes to drive quality improvement We will incorporate the role of volunteers into the staff corporate induction programme Seek to further develop partnerships and links with voluntary services teams from other areas We will develop a pipeline of volunteers to support new service developments Priority Three: To support, train, engage and retain volunteers so they have a positive experience of volunteering at NLAG.
-We will develop a quarterly newsletter to promote and celebrate volunteering We will develop mechanisms to ensure feedback is obtained from volunteers and their areas of work We will standardised our induction sessions for all volunteers We will develop our volunteers through opportunities on the Health Education England platform - Learning for Volunteering We will seek funding for a volunteer uniform to make volunteers a part of the NHS Team We will ensure we have a Volunteer reward and recognition programme We will actively look at volunteering opportunities to support patients and carers at the End of Life experience We will recruit and train volunteers to patient experience roles We will form strong links with local third sector organisations to share good practice We will review volunteer handbook with high quality information We will create opportunities for volunteer peer support We will aspire to preserve national accreditation We will undertake an annual survey to obtain volunteer feedback We will plan and deliver E-learning to ensure we provide flexible training opportunities, ensuring there is no digital isolation Priority Four: Improve good practice in volunteer management by growing the volunteer coordination and support team.
-We will provide support for areas to ensure a good volunteering experience We will develop a programme of celebrating success We will act on volunteer feedback to improve volunteering experience and share this through the quarterly update We will establish Key Performance Indicators to monitor progress We will develop the Volunteering Strategy Task and Finish Group to monitor progress Review KPI's and develop them further We will share stories of successful volunteering which have transformed patient experiences We will explore funding for volunteer software management support
+Year 1 Year 2 Priority One: Increase the diversity and number of active volunteers volunteering in NLAG, to support key services and enhance overall patient experience.
+We will work collaboratively with local educational facilities to increase number of young people, 17 to 25 We will develop role descriptions for generic and specific roles We will make it easy to access volunteering and promote our commitment to equality and diversity throughout our processes We will attend recruitment events to engage with public We will provide staff awareness and engagement about volunteering and its benefits for patients and staff We will further explore opportunities with partners to increase opportunities for volunteers We will actively promote volunteering via all media platforms, including social media and publicise the launch of the strategy Develop relationship with community teams to promote volunteering opportunities Develop a promotional video showcasing volunteer stories Priority Two: To work with Departmental Managers to identify opportunities where volunteers can have the greatest impact We will provide opportunities for clinical and senior teams to feedback and evaluate volunteers roles We will work with patient experience team to identify areas which will benefit from focused support We will evidence and celebrate the impact volunteers have made to the experience of care across the Trust Continue to be proactive with NHS Futures engagement platform We will engage with divisions to promote volunteering and identify thei requirements We will embed audit as part of our processes to drive quality improvement We will incorporate the role of volunteers into the staff corporate induction programme Priority Three: To support, train, engage and retain volunteers so they have a positive experience of volunteering at NLAG.
+We will develop a quarterly newsletter to promote and celebrate volunteering We will develop mechanisms to ensure feedback is obtained from volunteers and their areas of work We will standardised our induction sessions for all volunteers We will develop our volunteers through opportunities on the Health Education England platform - Learning for Volunteering We will seek funding for a volunteer uniform to make volunteers a part of the NHS Team We will ensure we have a Volunteer reward and recognition programme We will actively look at volunteering opportunities to support patients and carers at the End of Life experience We will form strong links with local third sector organisations to share good practice We will review volunteer handbook with high quality information We will create opportunities for volunteer peer support We will aspire to preserve national accreditation Priority Four: Improve good practice in volunteer management by growing the volunteer co- ordination and support team.
+We will provide support for areas to ensure a good volunteering experience We will develop a programme of celebrating success We will act on volunteer feedback to improve volunteering experience and share this through the quarterly update We will establish Key Performance Indicators to monitor progress We will develop the Volunteering Strategy Task and Finish Group to monitor progress Review KPI's and develop them further